 5. Continue CPR until the person moves, speaks, or until advanced medical care is available.

 First aid for choking can save a person’s life.
 When a person is choking, the airway may be blocked, so there’s not enough oxygen reaching the lungs.
 And without oxygen, brain damage can occur in as little as 4 to 6 minutes.
 Using CPR and abdominal thrust procedure is simple to learn and is often taught during CPR and First Aid training.

 Today, learning CPR is a fast and easy process with a wide range of offline and online CPR Certification courses.
 You can take these live classes anywhere and on any pc and mobile device, making it simple to fit this training into your busy schedule.
-CPR Select has a professional course to fit your needs, whether you are seeking initial certification or need re-certification for CPR training.
-Hence, by learning adult CPR, you could potentially save a life.
+CPR Select has a professional course to fit your needs, whether you are seeking initial certification or BLS recertification for healthcare providers.
+Hence, by taking BLS online recertification class, you could potentially save a life.

 Enroll Now for Online CPR/AED Training & Certification Classes at just $19.95.